tomzx/blog.tomrochette.com-content/agi/the-philosophy-of-agi/article.md

 		* It is important to note that it is hard for human beings to evaluate another state without being biased by its current state.
 Doing so would require the ability to ignore/forget all of their existing preconceptions/decisions
 * Similarly to reinforcement learning, given a metric (function) to determine whether a position is better than another position, it would be possible to order the states from lowest to highest total reward
 	* One could say that the meaning of life in this case would be to discover and ascend this reward ladder
-* Most human beings agree on a set of "values" which are important to a "good" life: happiness, health, comfort
+* Most human beings agree on a set of "values" which are important to a "good" life: happiness, health, comfort, thus it would seem appropriate to try and encode these values within the state evaluation metric
 	* See Maslow's hierarchy of needs

 # Unsorted